Engee documentation

 Classification

 This example shows how to perform classification using naive Bayesian classifiers and decision trees.
-Suppose you have a dataset containing observations with measurements of different variables (called predictors) and their known class labels.
-When you obtain predictor values for new observations, can you determine which classes these observations are likely to belong to?
+Suppose you have a dataset containing observations with measurements of various variables (called predictors) and their known class labels.
+When getting predictor values for new observations, can you determine which classes these observations are likely to belong to?
 This is the problem of classification.

-An internet connection is required to run this demonstration
+An internet connection is required to run this demo

-The Iris Fischer dataset consists of measurements of sepal length and width as well as petal length and width for 150 specimens of irises.
-There are 50 specimens of each of the three species.
-Download the data and see how sepal size differs between species.
-You can use the first two columns that contain their measurements.
+The Fischer's Irises dataset consists of measurements of the length and width of the sepals, as well as the length and width of the petal for 150 specimens of irises.
+There are 50 samples of each of the three species.
+Upload the data and see how the sepals differ in size from one species to another.
+You can use the first two columns containing their dimensions.

 Downloading libraries for statistical analysis

-To work with statistical data it is necessary to load the specified libraries.
+To work with statistical data, you need to download the specified libraries.

 In [ ]: